ropensci/tidyhydat/README.md

 Installation
 ------------

-You can installed `tidyhydat` from CRAN:
+You can install `tidyhydat` from CRAN:

 ``` r
 install.packages("tidyhydat")